thefifthmatt/SoulsRandomizers/DS3Randomizer/README.md

-It's an offline item randomizer for DS3 which modifies the static files loaded on game startup, including key item locations and shops, turning the game into a scavenger hunt. **Only supports the latest game patch, installed legitimately from Steam.
-Use with default modengine options (offline, alternate save file) to prevent bans.** This is not the only DS3 item randomizer - for a more dynamic experience, see Luke's [DS3 Item Randomizer and Auto-Equip mod](https://www.nexusmods.com/darksouls3/mods/241).
+It's an offline item and enemy randomizer for DS3 which modifies the static files loaded on game startup.
+The item randomizer and enemy randomizer parts can be enabled or disabled separately.

-The following are all randomized with each other:
+When item randomizer is enabled, the following items are supported for randomization:

 - Items found in the world, including key items
 - Enemy and boss drops, including key items